Cornstalk (Shawnee leader)

+Biography

 Background and early life

 Little is known of Cornstalk's early life, as he does not clearly appear in historical records until 1764.
 His year of birth is unknown; some early writings estimate it at 1720, although this date is undocumented.
 His name in the Shawnee language, Hokoleskwa ("a blade of corn"), was also recorded in colonial records as Colesqua, Keightughqua, and Semachquaan, with several spelling variations.

 In the 1680s, decades before Cornstalk's birth, the Shawnees were driven out of the Ohio Country by the Iroquois.
 One Shawnee band resettled in the Wyoming Valley along the Susquehanna River in the Province of Pennsylvania, near present-day Plymouth.
 A leader of this group was Paxinosa, a noted Shawnee chief.
 Moravian missionaries who knew Cornstalk said he was Paxinosa's son or grandson, so Cornstalk might have been born in that area.
 Shawnees of Cornstalk's era belonged to one of five tribal divisions: Mekoche, Chalahgawtha (Chillicothe), Kispoko, Pekowi, and Hathawekela.
 Like Paxinosa, Cornstalk belonged to the Mekoche division.

 When fighting in the French and Indian War came to Pennsylvania in 1755, Paxinosa's band remained neutral.
-In 1758, seeking to avoid the conflict, they relocated to the Ohio County, establishing a new town, Wakatomika, on the Muskingum River, with other Shawnee refugees.
+In 1758, seeking to avoid the conflict, they relocated to the Ohio Country, establishing a new town, Wakatomika, on the Muskingum River, with other Shawnee refugees.
 Some Ohio Shawnees took part in the war.
 Many years later, Cornstalk was said to have led a 1759 raid into Virginia, although stories about his participation in that raid may be apocryphal.
-Cornstalk may have fought in Pontiac's War (1763–1766), a pan-tribal effort to counter British control of the Ohio County.
+Cornstalk may have fought in Pontiac's War (1763–1766), a pan-tribal effort to counter British control of the Ohio Country.
 He is said to have led a 1763 raiding party into Virginia (now West Virginia).
 He first appears in historical records in 1764, when he took part in negotiations with Colonel Henry Bouquet.
 He was one of the hostages surrendered by the tribe to ensure compliance with the peace.
 Fearful for his safety, Cornstalk escaped and returned home.

 The Ohio Shawnees had initially been concentrated in two major towns, Wakatomica on the Muskingum and Lower Shawneetown on the Ohio River.
 In 1758, Lower Shawneetown was abandoned in favor of multiple, smaller towns up the Scioto River.
 In the 1760s, Cornstalk established his own town on the Scioto, as did his sister, Nonhelema, known to colonists as the "Grenadier Squaw."
 Cornstalk's brothers Nimwha and Silver Heels were also notable Shawnee leaders.
 Cornstalk had at least two children, sons Cutemwha (The Wolf) and Allanawissica (also called Elinipsico).
 In the 1780s, Cutemwha (also known as Piaseka or Biaseka), would emerge an important Shawnee chief.